Membership Geeks

 When it comes to membership sites, you'll often find that people will come for the content, but they'll stay for the community.

-An active community is the glue which holds a successful membership together.
+An encouraging community with insightful discussions is the glue which holds a successful membership together.

-It's where your members will form relationships, where they'll receive and give support, where they'll build connections and even make friends.
+It's where your members will form relationships.
+Where they'll receive and give support.
+And where they'll build connections, and even make friends.

 It's things like that which will keep people subscribed to your membership for months and years to come.